augustss/verse-semantics/Book/docs/00_overview.md

 ## Comments

 Comments are the programmer's way of leaving notes in the code, explaining not just what the code does, but why it does it.
-In Verse, comments are ignored during execution but are invaluable for understanding and maintaining code.
+Comments are ignored during execution but are valuable for understanding and maintaining code.

 Verse offers several styles of comments to suit different documentation needs.
 The simplest is the single-line comment, which begins with `#` and continues to the end of the line: